 To help children and young people engage with the Core Competences, a series of focus groups and workshops were arranged throughout the UK.
-The original competences were rephrased in an age appropriate way, and tested to ensure that children understand what they mean and how they can be achieved.
-The focus group session informed the language and design of the resources.
+The original competences were rephrased in an age-appropriate way, and tested to ensure that young people understand what they meant and how they could achieve the different competences.
+The focus group sessions helped to gather feedback from young people about the language used, as well as the design.

 What resources are available?